Making sense of ESG data

 In our first of two videos, SEI’s Sustainable Research expert Aruran Morgan discusses how we consider ESG data, metrics and reporting.

-S: Hi, I’m Sarika, and I’m part of SEI’s Institutional Group.
-I’m here again with Aruran Morgan, who is our Head of Sustainable Research.
-In our last video segment we talked about the challenges around ESG ratings.
-Today we will discuss in detail how to think about carbon data.
+Hi, I’m Sarika, and I’m part of SEI’s Institutional Group.
+I’m here today with Aruran Morgan, who is Head of Sustainable Research at SEI.
+Welcome Aruran.

-S: As we know one of the most important ESG topics in asset management right now is climate change.
+S: One of the most important ESG topics in asset management right now is climate change.
 Can you share your thinking on climate-related data and what investors should know?

 A: The first thing I’d say is that we believe carbon data are getting better.
 There a lot of forces driving this, including regulation (most notably in Europe), investor engagement and client interest in the topic.